 Oklahoma does not have any laws prohibiting an employer from requiring an applicant or employee to pay the cost of a medical examination or the cost of furnishing any records required by the employer as a condition of employment.

 Notice of Wage Reduction

 Oklahoma does not have any laws addressing when or how an employer may reduce an employees wages or whether an employer must provide employees notice prior to instituting a wage reduction.

 Statement of Wages (Pay Stub)

 An employer must include with each payment of wages a brief itemized statement of any and all deductions therefrom.
-Oklahoma Stat.
-40-5-165.2
+OK Statute 40-5-165.2

 Record Keeping Requirements

 An employer must make, keep, and preserve records of:

 - the persons employed by him

 - the wages, hours, and other conditions and practices of employment maintained by him.